-1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc;
+- 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc; - 2.
+To liaise with study research collaborators in other institutions, including attending meetings and presenting study methods and findings where appropriate.

 PROFESSIONAL DEVELOPMENT & TRAINING